 For example, there’s possibly no way you can share a case study with an infographic.
 It’s hard.
 And infographics aren’t perfect for case studies.
 They’re ideal for statistics and studies.

 Look at visuals that work on the platform you want to use.
-For example, if you’re going to use YouTube to share your visual content, then video will be the ideal format for your story.
+For example, if you’re going to use YouTube to share your visual content, then a video will be the ideal format for your story.
 Of course, you can’t create photo content for YouTube.
+Same way if you want to use visuals for your online digital showroom, you’ll need a website.

 Step 4: Test and Adjust